ocaml-multicore/icfp-2023-eio-tutorial/doc/prereqs.md

 opam switch create tsan ocaml-option-tsan
 ```
 Warning: you will need plently of memory to compile packages in this switch, and it may fail silently if there isn't enough.

+The Docker image includes a switch with ThreadSanitizer installed automatically.

 ## Next